-Admission into the program occurs in the summer, fall and spring semesters.
-For admittance in the fall semester, applications must be received by April 1, for summer semester by April 1, and for the spring semester applications must be received by November 1.
+Admission into the program occurs in the fall and spring semesters.
+For admittance in the fall semester, applications must be received by April 1, and for the spring semester applications must be received by November 1.
 Completed applications received after the official deadline may be given consideration pending program capacity.
 Individuals whose credentials are not complete by the due date cannot be guaranteed the required admissions interview.